 A better solution is to wear a device like WHOOP that tracks heart rate continuously and will determine exactly what your own personal max heart rate is.

 Calculating max heart rate is necessary for heart rate training and understanding what your heart rate zones are.
 Once you know what your max HR is, you can then monitor your heart rate while exercising and track what percentage of your max you hit during certain workouts and activities.

 Different percentages of your max HR represent various heart rate training zones, which are useful to target depending on what your goals are.
 For example, as you can see in the chart below, exercising at 70-80% of your max heart rate is good for improving your overall level of aerobic fitness.

 Since your max heart rate is attained by the most strenuous level of physical exertion your body is capable of, it is only sustainable for very short periods of time.
 For the average person, this likely falls somewhere between 10 seconds and 1 minute.

 Very good athletes can often perform at their max HR for 2 minutes or so, while the world’s best may be able to for 3-4 minutes.

 No. Max heart rate in itself is not an indicator of fitness.
 It does not rise as your fitness improves, nor is it a sign that you are more fit than someone else if you have a higher max HR than they do.

 However, as discussed above, as your fitness level increases you will be able to maintain your max heart rate for longer periods of time.

-When you first put on a WHOOP Strap, we use a proprietary formula based on demographic information you provide to create an initial estimate of your max HR.
+When you first put on a WHOOP, we use a formula based on demographic information you provide to create an initial estimate of your max HR.
 From there, WHOOP monitors your heart rate 24/7 and adjusts accordingly based on your own HR data to reliably measure what your max heart rate is.
 Additionally, WHOOP offers you the option to manually input your max HR as well.